Frequently Asked Questions:

 What about providing flowers & wreaths?

-Family and friends can bring flowers or wreaths for tossing into the ocean immediately after the cremains are lowered.
+Family and friends can bring flowers or wreaths for tossing into the ocean immediately after the cremains are scattered.
 All flower ties or floral arrangement material must be made of biodegradable materials if being placed in the ocean.
-Flower services are available through Newport Landing.

 What are the locations available for scattering at sea?